keenapps/terraform/modules/AWS/02-multiple-ec2-instances/README.md

 ```
 Using consistent tags is a best practice for managing cloud resources at scale.

+5. **Clean up resources**

+    ```bash
+    terraform destroy
+    ```
+Destroys all resources created by this configuration to avoid ongoing costs.

+If you are confident about what you are doing you can speed things up with

+    ```bash
+    terraform destroy -auto-approve
+    ```
+⚠️ Always verify that all resources have been properly destroyed or terminated to avoid unnecessary costs.

 6. **Proof of Concept**
 The screenshot below confirms successful deployment of two tagged EC2 instances visible in the AWS EC2 Dashboard:
 ![2 instances deployed](./img/2xEC2-tagged.png)

 ![2 instances tagged](./img/2xEC2-tagged2.png)